keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Web 2.0 centralisation.
 Athenian parallel more clearly staked?
 In the information economy knowledge became concentrated (Neo-Athens)
  - Convenience and security centralised what was originally Web 1.0 home systems federated by LAN.
 Replacing static sites with far more interactive and social connection -- but hosted on only a handful of platforms.
+- It *did* provide communication and collaboration and community to *everyone* regardless of technical skill
+- Connecting communites, niches, movements, collapsing space; without having to know managing servers.
+The technical barrier collapsed.
+Billions got a voice online that they wouldn't have had access to under Web 1.0's demands of knowing a set of tools separate from the human connection.
  - Cloud computing and social media oligopolies
    - But slowly but surely voluntary participation came to hold cherished social information hostage.
 User data the tribute harvested to fill consumer markets.
 Not tallied in stone, but invisible extraction behind addictive UX and frictionless interfaces.
 Web 3.0 faux federalisation.
 Energy intensive proof-of-work to back nothing but staking a claim.
 Regardless of the promise held in this decentralised internet, I hear [Web3 is going just great](https://www.web3isgoinggreat.com/).